 Is it safe to exercise during pregnancy?

 Dr. DiMatteo: Yes!
 The American College of Obstetricians and Gynecologists put out a fantastic committee opinion on this a couple of years ago and in general they found that physical activity has very little risk and is, in fact, beneficial for most women during pregnancy.
-The important thing is to make sure to ask your doctor to evaluate your exercise plan and that you follow any physical limitations that are recommended.
+The important thing is to make sure to ask your doctor to evaluate your exercise plan and be sure that you follow any physical limitations that are recommended.

 What are some of the benefits of exercising while pregnant?

-Dr. DiMatteo: Studies have found that there is a lower chance of gestational diabetes along with decreases in cesarean and operative delivery rates for women who exercise during pregnancy.
+Dr. DiMatteo: Studies have found a lower chance of gestational diabetes along with decreases in cesarean and operative delivery rates for women who exercise during pregnancy.
 Research also shows that exercise helps with post-partum recovery.
 For women who have gestational diabetes, studies show that exercising while pregnant can help manage blood sugar and prevent preeclampsia.

 What are the best types of exercise during pregnancy?